Stop pulling away. Find your joy again.

 An emotionally rich life is attainable for you, too.
 Experiencing a wider range of feelings enhances connections with others, inspires creative expression, and cultivates a better balance between your family and career.
 If you want to discover new ways of relating to your life, I’d love to help you.

 My physical office is located in Livingston, New Jersey, but I’m currently seeing clients via a secure, online platform.
 My clinical license allows me to work with clients anywhere in the state of New Jersey.
-I do not work with couples but prefer to work with one individual in the relationship.
 If over time you’re interested in a referral for couples counseling, I can provide a referral to a trusted colleague.
 Please email me at email@example.com if you’d like a free 15-minute phone consultation.